 Remaining Research Questions for Post 2015

 The PY 2013-2014 Value and Effectiveness Study of the RENs identified several areas for additional investigation in future studies.
-These questions have been incorporated into the proposed RENs study described above and titled RENs Process Study: More Fully Assessing What Is and What Is Not Working.
+These questions have been incorporated into the proposed RENs study described above and titled PY2015 RENs Process Study: More Fully Assessing Program Efforts and Future Potential.

 Additional potential future study questions for RENs that do not fit into a programmed study include: